 Kids can listen to all the advice, lectures and nags you like (or don’t listen, they probably won’t), but only real-life action and consequences will change behaviour.
 Through things like monitoring and tracking, we want to swoop in and save them from making mistakes, but that’s not going to happen.
 Even if it did, it’s not always the best way to help them develop into resilient, confident, independent adults.

 Who they want to be

 I deeply hope that we’ve done the work to prepare our kids for the path, but I know they’re each going to stuff up at some stage.
 Probably at many stages.

-All the monitoring and tracking in the world isn’t going to change who they decide they want to be at any given time.
+Yet we still don’t track our kids because all the monitoring in the world isn’t going to change who they decide they want to be at any given time.
 It only fuels anxiety by making us think that we can control what happens to our kids when we just can’t.
 It’s not going to help me sleep better at night knowing more of their business than I ought to.

 What does help me sleep better is knowing that we’ve raised kids who trust us and know they can come to us and we’ll be there.
 There’s no need for them to spend their time trying to sneak around our observation tower.
 They can walk out any time they want to, always knowing they can always walk straight back in again.